icon_notification notification-animation 2

 • You have demonstrated an intent to go abroad or reside outside of India for an uncertain period:

-• Resident Indian professionals before going abroad for employment
+• Resident Indian professionals even before going abroad for employment

 • Students planning to study abroad